 - Sizing can be done with a digital scale or you can use an ice cream scooper for keeping even sizing and even cooking.

 - I weighed out to around 1.6 ounces each

-- Layout on a cookie sheet and cover with melted butter and poppy seeds.
+- The layout on a cookie sheet and cover with melted butter and poppy seeds.
 You could use an egg wash,( Add Egg and some water mixed together)

 - Bake at 425 for 12 to 15 minutes.

 Country Ice Box Rolls - Easy Fluffy Dinner Rolls

 Check out Weekend Potluck #351 covering great recipe ideas for Thanksgiving or any family gathering.
 Enjoy! @ https://www.thecountrycook.net/sausage-cheese-bread-weekend-potluck-351/